Robert LewandowskiPolish Footballer

 Robert moved to Bayern Munich on a free transfer from Borussia Dortmund on 9 July 2014.

-Ironically, he made his competitive debut in a 2-0 loss to his former club in the German Super Cup.
+In a twist of fate, he made his competitive debut in a 2-0 loss to his former club Borussia Dortmund in the German Super Cup.

 Lewandowski scored in a 2-1 win against Dortmund in the Bundesliga in November to leave Klopp’s men in the relegation zone.